Skip to main content

 Intermediate

 To appreciate how specific peptides influence sleep, one must first understand the distinction in their mechanisms.
 The primary agents used for sleep optimization belong to a class of compounds known as growth hormone secretagogues.
-These molecules stimulate the to secrete growth hormone.
+These molecules stimulate the pituitary gland to secrete growth hormone.

 They achieve this through different, yet complementary, pathways, allowing for tailored protocols that can be adjusted to an individual’s unique physiology and goals.
 The two main classes are GHRH analogs and Ghrelin mimetics (also known as GHRPs).